1jour1vin

 rack of lamb

-Protected by its walls built in 1976, Clos la Chaize offers us a high-quality Brouilly.
-Delicacy, beautiful texture, and potential are the hallmarks of this great Brouilly.
+Sheltered by its walls, built in 1976, Clos la Chaize offers us a top-tier Brouilly.
+Delicacy, beautiful texture, and aging potential are the hallmarks of this great Brouilly.
 Intense, deep, and impeccably clean.

 Rated site